roughiz/scautofire/Readme.md

 ### Functions:

 - A very fast port scanner, can scan all udp and tcp port in about 6 min
-- Scan for any Cves about apps or any used services
+- Scan for any Cves about apps or any used servicess
 - Directory and file enumeration about  any http/https server
 - Enumerate for smb authentication
 - Scan for kerberos authentication and enumerate any exploit aboutit